-- Coordinating the planning process and working cooperatively with other local agencies and private-sector organizations. - Developing mutual aid and assistance agreements. - Coordinating damage assessments during an incident. - Advising and informing local officials about emergency management activities during an incident. - Developing and executing public awareness and education programs. - Conducting exercises to test plans and systems and obtain lessons learned. - Involving the private sector and non-governmental organizations ("NGOs") in planning, training, and exercises.
+- Coordinating the planning process and working cooperatively with other local agencies and private-sector organizations. - Developing mutual aid and assistance agreements. - Coordinating damage assessments during an incident. - Advising and informing local officials about emergency management activities during an incident - Developing and executing public awareness and education programs. - Conducting exercises to test plans and systems and obtain lessons learned. - Involving the private sector and NGOs in planning, training, and exercises.